 A case in point is the 2016 PSD2 directive, which paved the way for open banking by requiring banks to open up their payment services and data to third-party providers.
 A year after the directive was transposed into the national laws of EU member states, there was a surge of new financial management products, allowing consumers to synchronize data from different banks.

 So, rather than being skeptical of new regulations, it’s worth keeping a close eye on them.
 In the bureaucratic EU, the current hot topics in legislation are PSD3, DORA, and the Accessibility Regulation.
-They all impact financial services—whether directly, as PSD3, or through broader concerns like cybersecurity and accessibility that affect all digital products.
+They all impact financial service providers—whether directly, as PSD3, or through broader concerns like cybersecurity and accessibility that affect all digital products.

 By keeping up with the regulatory requirements, you’ll be able to identify opportunities for improving existing products or launching something new.
 At the very least, preparing for compliance in advance can give you a competitive edge, as you’ll be able to roll out services faster than those competitors who may have been lazy about it.